scheid/data-synthesizer/README.md

 The only purpose of this angular application is to develop the data-synthesizer angular library located in `projects/data-synthesizer`.
 That is where you will find the source code for the data-synthesizer npm package.

+To build the data synthesizer library, use: `ng build data-synthesizer`